preetsanjam/Web_Development/JavaScript/advanced-js/notes.md

     - The **prototype object** is a special enumerable type of object, to which additional properties can be added that can be shared across all instances of its constructor function.
     - The `Object.getPrototypeOf()` is a static method that returns the prototype i.e. the value of the internal [[Prototype]] property of that particular object.
     - In JavaScript, `__proto__` is a method to inherit properties from an object.
 It is a property of `Object.prototype` which is an accessor property that reveals the [[Prototype]] of the object through which it is accessed.
-    - The `Object.setPrototypeOf()` method sets the prototype that is internal [[Prototype]] property of a particular object to another object or null.
+    - The `Object.setPrototypeOf()` method sets the prototype that is the internal [[Prototype]] property of a particular object to another object or null.
     - In JavaScript, all objects inherit methods and properties from a prototype.
     - Objects inherit from other objects.
     - Prototype inheritance is the linking of prototypes of a parent object to a child object to share and utilize the properties of the parent class using the child class.